lham/tonguetwister/docs/format-spec/chunks/THUM.md

 ## Unpacking the image data
 The image data in a thumbnail is basically just the same data as in a [bitmap data chunk](./BITD.md).
-We can parse it exactly the same as a [bitmap cast member](./castmembers/bitmap.md) if we set
+We can parse it in the the same way if we set

 * `bit-depth` = 8
 * `palette` = [predefined palette "System - Mac"](./castmembers/palette.md#TODO)